Alteraxial Phonons in Collinear Magnets

+In collinear magnets, the phonon type is uniquely determined by its corresponding MPG.
+In Table I, we present the complete classification for all collinear MPGs, explicitly labeling the corresponding wave types.
+To be specific, $\mathcal{PT}$- and $\tau\mathcal{T}$-antiferromagnets host types (i) and (ii) phonons, respectively, while ferromagnets and altermagnets can harbor axial phonons belonging to any of the three types (ii) (iii) and (iv).
+Notably, alteraxial phonons featuring higher-order PAM wave patterns are not limited to altermagnets, but exist across all types of collinear magnets, spanning ferro-, antiferro-, and alter-magnets.
+Moreover, it is worth noting that the PAM wave pattern of alteraxial phonons in an altermagnet can differ from that of its electronic structure (e.g., in altermagnets hosting type (iii) phonons).\\

 {\bf{High-throughput calculations.}} To search for realistic collinear magnets hosting alteraxial phonons, we performed high-throughput calculations on magnetic materials from databases such as MAGNDATA~\cite{gallego_magndata_2016,gallego_magndata_2016-1} and Materials Project~\cite{jain_commentary_2013}.
 The calculation workflow, as depicted in Fig.~2(a), comprises two primary tasks after obtaining the crystal and magnetic structures, namely, determining the MPG-based phonon type and conducting \emph{ab initio} calcualtions of magnetic phonon spectra.
-It is worth mentioning that our calcualtions incorporate the Raman-type spin-phonon coupling induced from electron-phonon interaction as the $\mathcal{T}$-breaking perturbation~\cite{liu_model_2017}, which is implemented via a recently developed method by some of the authors~\cite{wang_ab_2025} (see the SM for details).
+Note that phonon spectra obtained from standard force-constant calculations are inherently $\mathcal{T}$-symmetric [see the SM for details~\cite{supp}], and additional $\mathcal{T}$-breaking terms need to be accounted for to obtain magnetic phonon spectra.
+In magnetic materials, such $\mathcal{T}$-breaking terms typically arise from spin-phonon~\cite{lunghi_toward_2022,bonini_frequency_2023,kragskow_spinphonon_2023,ren_adiabatic_2024,wang_ab_2025} or magnon-phonon couplings~\cite{thingstad_chiral_2019,nomura_phonon_2019,wu_fluctuation-enhanced_2023,bao_direct_2023,wu_magnetic_2025,wang_magnetic_2024,ning_spontaneous_2024,weissenhofer_chiral_2025,bendin_d-wave_2025}, which usually constitute perturbative contributions to phonon spectra.
+In our calcualtions, the Raman-type spin-phonon coupling induced from electron-phonon interaction is incorporated as the $\mathcal{T}$-breaking perturbation~\cite{liu_model_2017}, which is implemented via a recently developed method by some of the authors~\cite{wang_ab_2025} (see the SM for details~\cite{supp}).

-Figures 2(b) and 2(c) summarized our results for all 1029 collinear magnets from the MAGNDATA database [see SM~\cite{supp} for the results of Material Project database].
+In Figs. 2(b) and 2(c), we summarized our results for all 1029 collinear magnets from the MAGNDATA database [see SM~\cite{supp} for the results of Material Project database].